clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 {% include inbox_group_anonymized.html %}

 We can see that I have almost no group conversations, apart from the period of January to September 2017.
 Again, those conversations are related to the associative role I had at the time and explain this activity.
+Also, it shows that unusual activity can easily be targeted based on the visualization and can rapidly be checked in the data.

 ### Monthly count of posted messages in groups, per group (total count in top10)